We compare prices from hundreds of airlines so you can find the best deal for you.

 Bagging a cheap flight to New York couldn’t be easier.
 Direct flights tend to be competitively priced but, as always, it helps to keep your eyes peeled during the sales.
 If you’re planning to fly into New York for Christmas and/or New Year’s get in there quick – low-cost flights around this time sell like hot cakes!

 As a holiday destination, New York never goes out of style so you’re bound to have plenty of choice.
-To get the best price for your 2016 or 2017 trip to New York before you book, compare flights only against online package deals that include flights, hotels and transfers.
+To get the best price for your 2017 trip to New York before you book, compare flights only against online package deals that include flights, hotels and transfers .
 That extra cash in your pocket will come in handy when shopping at Macy’s, Bloomingdale’s et al.